alohrysyhio/flutter-docker/README.md

 # Please read.

 ## Who's this for ?
 Mainly for fedora users, and the reason is that I only know how to make android physical devices work on fedora, they might be working by default in other distros, you can try.
+Also, emulators are not supported, you can add them yourself though.

 ## How to use ?